In order to sell someone, you have to book a meeting with them first. And as any salesperson can tell you, that's far easier said than done.

 "Is this a sales call?" *Click.*

-You probably didn't even get the chance to pull out your attention-grabbing statistic or perfectly phrased value proposition before the call ended.
-Back to square one.
+You don't even get the chance to pull out your attention-grabbing statistic or perfectly phrased value proposition before the call ends.
+And you find yourself back at square one.

 If salespeople can even slightly boost their odds of booking that critical first meeting, their pipelines will be in good shape.
-At AA-ISP's 2015 Inside Sales Leadership Summit, Mike Scher, CEO of Frontline Selling, shared a three-step process proven to increase the chances of an appointment.
+At an AA-ISP's Inside Sales Leadership Summit, Mike Scher, CEO of Frontline Selling, shared a three-step process proven to increase the chances of booking an appointment.

-On the off chance a buyer actually answers the phone, one thing is certain -- they're busy.
-With this in mind, Scher said that reps with the highest connection rates acknowledge this fact up front.
+On the off chance a buyer actually answers the phone, one thing is certain—they're busy.
+With this in mind, Scher says that reps with the highest connection rates acknowledge this fact up front.

-"Introduce yourself and your company and acknowledge they're busy," Scher said.
+He suggests "introducing yourself and your company and acknowledging they're busy,"

 For example: "Hi, this is Ann Jones with ABC company.
 I'm sure I caught you in the middle of something.”